How to Deal with Trauma Triggers in a Relationship

 - Eye Movement Desensitization and Reprocessing: EMDR is a technique that uses guided eye movements to help you process and desensitize traumatic memories.
 This therapy incorporates cognitive behavior therapy.

-Trauma Triggers in A Relationship Requires Time, Patience, and Empathy
+Trauma Triggers in A Relationship Require Time, Patience, and Empathy

 Educate Yourself

 Educate yourself about trauma and its aftermath.
+Understanding the different ways trauma responses can manifest will help you better support both yourself and your partner.
 Learn what situations trigger you, and develop strategies for working through problems.
 A licensed counselor can also be a useful tool.

 This approach will empower you and the relationship by shifting toward an empathetic understanding of your partner’s predicament.